cvuned/pdsnd_github/README.md

 new_york_city.csv
 washington.csv

+### Python libraries used

+The following libraries have been used:
+- time
+- numpy
+- pandas

 ### Credits
 Data and python basic template were provided by Udacity in its Nanodegree: "Programming for Data Science with Python".